nickbobolea/flow-header/README.md

 The time control uses `startTime` and `endTime` keywords to set the simulation start time and the simulation end time.
 The simulation time step is set by `deltaT` at a value which limits the maximum Courant number to less than 1 to ensure solution accuracy.
 The time step adjustment, which limits the maximum Courant number, `maxCo`, to a specified value, is disabled by setting `adjustTimeStep` to `no`.

 The data writing options allow the simulation data to be written at every `writeInterval` seconds of simulated time using the format set by `writeFormat` with no data compression, `writeCompression` set to `off`.
 The graph data format is set to `gnuplot` using the `graphFormat` keyword.
-The data reading option is enabled by setting `runTimeModifiable` to `true` to allow dictionaries, e.g. controlDict, to be re-read by at the beginning of each time step.
+The data reading option is enabled by setting `runTimeModifiable` to `true` to allow dictionaries, e.g. `controlDict`, to be re-read at the beginning of each time step.

 The following run-time functions are defined:
 - *residuals*: Writes the solver residuals for `U`, `p_rgh`, `h`, `k` and `epsilon` fields at each time step to `postProcessing/residuals/0/residuals.dat` file,